mkezfarias/todo-list-vanhack/README.md

 ## 🙏 Thank You
-   I'm happy to be a candidate for Sustainalytics trough Vanhack, building this project energized me and motivated me tons.
+   I'm happy to take part as a candidate to join Sustainalytics.
+Building this project energized me and motivated me tons.
    <br>
    Special thanks to Cecilia for your support.